Scholarship Honors Longtime Friend

 Education Makes an Impact

-Milton was one of eight students from Northern Nashville High School to attend Elizabeth City State University — a public HBCU (historically black colleges and universities) in Elizabeth City.
+Milton was one of eight students from Northern Nash Senior High School to attend Elizabeth City State University — a public HBCU (historically black colleges and universities) in Elizabeth City.
 “Nobody that I went to high school with was economically advantaged,” David said as he reflected on the community where he and Milton grew up.
 It was a place where few families had significant financial means, and most people shared a similar economic standing, encouraging a spirit of community and shared identity.
 “We had some very influential coaches in high school, who were also teachers, that really had a profound impact on kids that did not have the means to see or expand their horizons,” David said.

 “Milton was motivated by them and wanted to become a teacher to continue to influence students.”
 After graduating from ECSU, Milton pursued his dream of becoming a middle school teacher in Lynchburg, Va., for more than 30 years.
 He later joined the U.S. Army Reserve and rose to Command Sergeant Major (E-9) — the highest enlisted noncommissioned officer.
 Out of 900,000 people, only 13 are selected to serve this rank.
 “Milton is very modest but just a cool guy with an infectiously positive attitude,” said David, who himself graduated from UNC Chapel Hill and later pursued a 38-year career in investment banking before retiring.
 His wife of 45 years and their two sons, who also graduated from UNC Chapel Hill, have always been actively involved in paying it forward to the community.
 “Over the years, life’s been pretty good to my family, and we’ve always endeavored to be involved in the communities that we’ve lived in,” David said.
 “Most of our philanthropy has been education related either at UNC or local schools where we lived.”